acoustic-content-samples/sample-node-red-contrib-wch/README.md

 [![NPM Downloads](https://img.shields.io/npm/dt/node-red-contrib-watson-content-hub.svg)](https://www.npmjs.com/package/node-red-contrib-watson-content-hub)

 This module provides a set of [Node-RED](http://nodered.org) nodes which integrate with IBM Watson Content Hub.
-The main goal of these nodes it to make it even simpler to integrate with IBM Watson Content Hub, as all [API][Content Hub API] calls are nicely wrapped by the given nodes.
+The main goal of these nodes is to make it even simpler to integrate with IBM Watson Content Hub, as all [API][Content Hub API] calls are nicely wrapped by the given nodes.